'This could change rugby as we know it' - game's superpowers gather in Los Angeles

 "We wanna look after our fans, we wanna look after our players, we wanna look after our competitive advantages, and we need to increase the revenue we've got.
 And all countries come to the table with similar expectations."

 The Six Nations broadcasting contract is split between the BBC and ITV until 2021.
-ITV have the World Cup.
+ITV has the World Cup.